google-research-datasets/dices-dataset/990/README.md

 - CONTENT WARNING: This dataset contains adversarial examples of conversations that may be offensive.
 ```

-Each row of the dataset represents the collection of ratings by one rater on one conversation, or (rater, conversation) pair.
-The field rater_id indicates the rater and the field item_id indicates the conversation (see description of all fields below).
+Each row of the dataset represents the collection of ratings by one rater on one conversation, or in other words, all ratings for a (rater, conversation) pair.
+The field **rater_id** indicates the rater and the field **item_id** indicates the conversation (see description of all fields below).
 Here are a few useful python recipes for viewing the data.

 Load the data into pandas.